Congressional Visits Day 2019

 - The AAS will cover the majority of travel expenses for volunteers selected to participate, as our budget allows.

-Volunteer Selection: We aim to select at least 15 volunteers who balance the program by location, career stage, and experience.
+Volunteer Selection: We aim to select approximately 15 volunteers who balance the program by location, career stage, and experience.
 We especially encourage graduate students and early-career professionals to volunteer.
+We generally ask that people who have done training and Congressional visits for astronomy advocacy before — through programs like AAS CVD, AAAS CASE, facility/collaboration programs, etc. — not volunteer for CVD, as we intend this program to increase the number of astronomers empowered to advocate for science.

 Travel Support: AAS has sufficient funds to reimburse most travel expenses related to the AAS CVD, including lodging, transportation, and meals.
-Selected volunteers should plan to arrive in Washington on Monday, 12 March (or Sunday evening, if necessary), and depart Wednesday evening, 14 March (or Thursday morning, if necessary).
+Selected volunteers should plan to arrive in Washington on Monday, 11 March (or Sunday evening, if necessary), and depart Wednesday evening, 13 March (or Thursday morning, if necessary).
 AAS will book hotel rooms, and volunteers are asked to consider sharing rooms to reduce cost and maximize our volunteer capacity.
+Volunteers will generally need to pay initially for their transportation and some meals, and then will be reimbursed by AAS after CVD, though we will try to work with anyone who would have trouble paying upfront for large costs.

-Past CVD participants have written about their experience for the Policy Blog:
+Past CVD participants have written about their experience for the Policy Blog and other venues:

 - "An Early-Career Astronomer’s Experience at AAS CVD 2017," by Julie Davis